-CAGGNI‘s 4th biennial conference will be Sept.
-12, 2020, at the NIU Conference Center - Hoffman Estates in the Chicago suburbs.
-This all-day event will feature international, national and local presenters covering a wide range of genealogy topics of interest to all skills and interest levels.
+CAGGNI‘s 4th biennial conference on Sept.
+11-12, 2020, will be a virtual event, featuring international, national and local presenters covering a wide range of genealogy topics of interest to all skills and interest levels.

 Featuring international, national and area speakers

 This will be a rare chance to see this internationally renowned, dynamic and highly informed speaker and International Society of Genetic Genealogy education ambassador.

 He was a doctor, psychiatrist, pharmaceutical physician and professional actor.
 But since his first DNA test in 2009, UK-based Maurice Gleeson, M.D., has become addicted to genetic genealogy and now lectures about it all around the world.
 Maurice runs a variety of Y-DNA Surname Projects, helps adoptees find their birth families and organizes the DNA lectures at several conferences in Ireland and England.

 He has a popular blog about DNA (dnaandfamilytreeresearch.blogspot.com) and educational videos on YouTube about using DNA as a genealogical tool (www.youtube.com/c/DNAandFamilyTreeResearch).
 Voted Genetic Genealogist of the Year 2015 by the SurnameDNA Journal and Superstar Genealogist, Ireland 2016 by AngloCeltic Connections, Maurice is a member of the Association of Professional Genealogists.